Blogs/AI

 Benchmark Focus: OCR vs VLM on Scanned Documents

-If you’re building a document knowledge base, this matters because extraction quality affects everything downstream, including indexing, retrieval, chunking strategies, and question answering.
-My goal is to help you choose what fits your document types, not just understand the theory.
+If you’re building a document knowledge base, extraction quality affects everything downstream: search, indexing, chunking, retrieval, and question answering.

 What is OCR?

-Optical Character Recognition (OCR) converts printed or handwritten text in images into digital, editable text.
-In most OCR systems I’ve used, the workflow is consistent: clean the image, locate text regions, recognize characters, then apply post-processing rules to correct common errors.
+In most OCR systems I’ve used, the process is straightforward: clean the image, detect text regions, recognise characters, and apply post-processing to fix common errors.

 What are Vision Language Models?